"The human brain is a great thing. It works from the moment you're born - to the time you stand up to give a speech."

 The more often you dare to step out of your comfort zone, the greater your Self-confidence and the belief in your abilities.

-You want to captivate people and stay in the memory of your audience for a long time?
+You want to captivate people and stay with your audience for a long time.
+Memory stay?
 In our Video tells you the keynote speaker and mental coach Oliver Geisselhart, how you can use visualization and storytelling to give good presentations and reach a large number of people.
 Do you feel like being inspired and sweeping people off their feet during your next presentation?
 Then Oliver Geisselharts Impulses just right for you.

 We wish you the courage to step out of your comfort zone - again and again - and to expose yourself to stage fright before presentations.
 You'll notice from time to time that the things you're afraid of Fear have, are becoming easier and easier.